kas-gui/blog/src/state-of-GUI-2022.md

 -   Exactly a year later, v0.11 heavily revised the `Widget` traits and supporting macros, supported declarative complex static layout within widgets, plus many more small changes all aimed at making KAS easier to use.
--   Likely v0.12 will be released soon making use of Rust's recent support for Generic Associated Types thus reducing usage of `unsafe` and unstable interfaces.
+-   I have just released v0.12 which uses Rust's recent support for Generic Associated Types to update temporary APIs.

-To state the obvious, KAS isn't very popular despite being one of the more capable Rust toolkits.
-Despite this, it compares well on features, missing a few (such as screen-reader support and *dynamic* declarative layout), but also supporting some less common ones, such as complex text formatting (currently limited to web frameworks, bindings, Druid and KAS) and fast momentum touch scrolling over large data models.
+To state the obvious, KAS isn't very popular.
+Despite this, it compares well with other Rust toolkits on features, missing a few (such as screen-reader support and *dynamic* declarative layout), but also supporting some less common ones, such as complex text formatting (currently limited to web frameworks, bindings, Druid and KAS) and fast momentum touch scrolling over large data models.

 My main concerns regarding KAS are: